The LibreMesh configuration is done by /etc/config/lime-* files, following this scheme:

 option modes 'manual' # If you use manual protocol you must not specify other protocol, or your configuration will be broken!

-# decreasing the output power is rarely a good idea, do it just if you are very sure of what you are doing
+# This is rarely a good idea, do it just if you are very sure of what you are doing.

 option txpower '14' # For knowing the current txpower, use the "iwinfo" command.